platformsh/platformsh-docs/docs/src/administration/integrations/activity-scripts.md

 // Access the storage API.
 It is not pre-required. var storage = require("storage");

-// Retireve a stored value.
+// Retrieve a stored value.
 If the value is not set it will return null. var counter = storage.get('counter') || 0;

 if (counter) {